Title Loan Laws And Disclosures For Each State

 Louisiana

 Louisiana has state restrictions on short-term loans.
-Lenders can not offer loans for under 350, and the terms must be longer than two months.
+Lenders cannot offer loans for under $350, and the terms must be longer than two months.
 The legal maximum amount of interest that can be charged in Louisiana is 12% monthly, with a few exceptions for mortgages and borrowing for business or commercial purposes.

 Maine